zemliany/aws-asg-hcl/README.md

 How to reproduce?

-Firt - use packer to create referance AMI-Image
+First - use packer to create referance AMI-Image

 Correct the aws_access_key and aws_secret_key parameters in packer/web.json and terraform/terraform.tfvars